catchorg/Catch2/docs/vs/VS2010instructions.md

 And that's it!

+## Running tests from the command line

+Tests can also be run from the command line.
+[For VS2010 see these details](VS2010commandline.md)

 ## Creating a Catch console project

 If you want to run Catch normally from the console, just create a new Windows Console app (you will need to turn off Unicode for this!) and add an additional .cpp file for `'main()'`.
 I usually add a file called main.cpp, like this: